 The power of a recommendation letter is that it shows the HR personnel the true qualities and skills you have and it is reliable as it comes from someone who has already seen you in action.
 This could be written by your ex-employer, colleague, professor, teacher or even a friend

-- Provide necessary information: Ensure that you provide all the details about your reason for requesting a favour from them.
+Ensure that you provide all the details about your reason for requesting a favor from them.
 Give detailed information about the job you are applying for and what skills are required.
 This will help them in drafting a good recommendation letter and meeting all the necessary points.
 You could attach your resume so they’d know which direction to lean to.
 Also, include why you need the recommendation letter, why you’d be a good fit for the position (back this up by mentioning your skill sets, experience and accomplishments) and the due date for the letter.

 There you have it, folks!
 The perfect guide to asking someone to write you a recommendation letter.
 We hope the pointers above help you in getting the best recommendation letter.